Joydeep Karmakar: Career

 Earlier in 2010 he had participated in ISSF World Cup, Sydney and won a silver medal with an Asian Record score of 599/600.
 He is still the only silver medalist in World Cup in Prone event from India.

 His National Record Scores of 594/600, 595, 598 & 599 from 2005 to 2010 was unique as Joydeep only bettered his own record.
 Apart from more than 70 National Medals, he also won Individual Australian Open Cup, Commonwealth Championships Gold and South Asian double Gold.

-In Domestic competitions he held the Kumar Surendra Singh record of 597/600 in Prone.
+In domestic competitions he held the Kumar Surendra Singh record of 597/600 in Prone.
 He participated in International tournaments till 2015, including 2014 Glasgow Commonwealth Games and 2014 Incheon Asian Games and ISSF World Championships in Granada, Spain.

-In late 2015 he set up a shooting academy in Kolkata named Joydeep Karmakar Shooting Academy, at New Town, Kolkata.
-Later in 2018, he opened the other two branches of JKSA at Ballygunge and Bally, which is named as Shooting Sports Club Howrah. where he with other National & International shooters are training newcomers to the nuances of Rifle Shooting.
+In late 2015 he set up a shooting academy in Kolkata named JKSA (Joydeep Karmakar Shooting Academy) which include more than 700 shooters. and above 100 champions. at New Town, Kolkata.
+Later in 2018, he opened the other two branches of JKSA at Ballygunge and Bally, which is named as Shooting Sports Club Howrah, where he with other National & International shooters are training newcomers to the nuances of Rifle Shooting.
+In 2022 he established another shooting range for the top players in Dumdum.
 Karmakar is the coach and mentor of 2018 Commonwealth Games and 2018 Summer Youth Olympics silver medallist Mehuli Ghosh.